Jebel Faya: Site description

-Jebel Faya is a limestone mountain outlier in Al Faya, in the Central Region of the Emirate of Sharjah, measuring about 10 and 20 km long.
+Jebel Faya is a limestone mountain outlier in Al Faya, in the Central Region of the Emirate of Sharjah, measuring about 10 km in length and about 2 km in width.
 The archaeological site itself is called FAY-NE1, a rock shelter located at the northeastern endpoint of Jebel Faya.
-Archaeologists have excavated several trenches at the site, with an area of over 150 meters^{2} excavated in total.
-It has a 5 m deep stratified sequence of archaeological levels, containing deposits from the Bronze and Iron Ages, the Neolithic, and the Paleolithic.
+Archaeologists have excavated several trenches at the site, with an area of over 150 m2 excavated in total.
+It has a 5 m deep stratified sequence of archaeological levels, containing deposits from the Bronze and Iron Ages, the Late Palaeolithic, and the Paleolithic.